 Eggs are such a big eanutart of many people’s everyday lives.
 We eat them in so many ways: scrambled, sunny-side up, poached, boiled and even raw.
-But every time there’s conversation regarding feeding popular human foods to dogs, the main questions many people ask me is: Can dogs eat eggs?
-Are eggs safe for dogs to eat?
+Owners love it, and dogs seem to as well.
+But you may be wondering if dogs can safely eat eggs.

 These are all great questions.
 Let’s further investigate the topics of dogs and eggs.

 Before we investigate the health benefits of feeding eggs to your dog, let’s look into the nutrients of one egg.
 It’s important to acknowledge the nutrients a dog may receive from an egg before discussing and investigating the potential health benefits.